Benjamin-Vincent-Lab/PostSeqAlign/inst/human_ensembl_to_hgnc_entrez/README.md

 Using biomaRt and AnnotationDbi is a pretty awful way to go about converting genes.
 The resources are slow, lose connections, are down a lot, and have tons of gaps in the data.
 Contrarily, the GTF file has most of everything we need.
-To get this information we have to scrap it ourselves (GTF extraction tools won't get it :-/).
+To get this information we have to scrape it ourselves (GTF extraction tools won't get it :-/).
 If we combine that with the grch38 cDNA and we have everything to perfectly map the hgnc to the transcripts and pull out cDNA features.
 Entrez IDs are less complete.
 Entrez were better for matching to UCSC